martinfrances107/rust_d3_geo/README.md

   - The observed  constant resizing delays can be reduced if the initial capacity is set.
   - Maybe the hashing algorithm can be improved.

 B) API finialization.
 There maybe optimisation in the area of generics.
 So the API only gets locked down in phase 2.
  The code will be profiled and bottlenecks identified.

-Modules, passing test ready for phase 2 evaluation :-

-* rotation
-* projection [ stream() does not yet cache the return value ].
-* The code in stream_dst.rs may need to be simplified.

 ## Phase Three

 D3 geo uses TopoJson is in testing.
 We need to integrate with  [topojson](https://docs.rs/topojson/0.5.0/topojson/) to complete code coverage.

-A list of all projections can be found in invert-test.rs.
+A list of all ported projections can be found in invert-test.rs.
 Out of the 15 distinct projections listed only 6 have been ported so far.

 * AziumuthalEqualArea
 * Equirectangular